 - 1. The game board is the field on which the competition is played. - 2.
 Game boards will be different each year and will be played with different scoring elements, layouts, multipliers, bonuses and rules. - 3.
-The game board will be a 12' x 12' and will utilize dark gray foam puzzle mats.
-The game board has four color coded starting zones - 4.
-Competing teams will have a designated starting zone at the beginning of each match.
-Other elements of the game board will be defined in each year's competition rules.
+The game board dimensions are outlined in the game rules each year and will utilize dark gray foam puzzle mats.
+The game board has four color coded starting zones.